 So, even “tense hands” is a big no, no.

 By now, you’re probably seeing a theme – do whatever it takes to “relax” every part of your body!
 That, I hope, comes as a huge relief to you knowing you no longer have to hold onto any tension.
 None!
 Zip!
 Zilch!
 Nada!
 Less is more.

 To prevent low back and hip pain, keep your hips stable and forward-facing.
 Don’t stick your bottom out or rock your hips from side to side.

 Jaw (Relax your jaw)

 Keep your jaw and neck relaxed.
 Most runners unconsciously clench their jaws during a run.
-It’s a mind-set thing.
-We’ve been taught from an early age that we have to “tough it out”, that life isn’t easy.
-This competitive mind-set is the cause of the clenched jaw.
-The good news is that countless studies have proven that being “relaxed” is far most energy efficient and leads to faster running and less injuries.
-The worst thing a runner can do is “tense” their mouth or any part of their bodies while running.
-So, enjoy the smell of the roses as you run and turn your run into a meditation .
-Follow this nifty yogic exercise to practice relaxing your jaw : Clench your jaw as tightly as possible for a few second (not so hard that you break a tooth), then allow your jaw to fall naturally open.
+It’s a mindset thing.
+We’ve been taught from an early age that we have to “tough it out”, and that life isn’t easy.
+This competitive mindset is the cause of the clenched jaw.
+The good news is that countless studies have proven that being “relaxed” is by far the most energy efficient and leads to faster running and fewer injuries.
+The worst thing a runner can do is “tense” their mouth or any part of their body while running.
+So, enjoy the smell of the roses as you run and turn your run into a meditation.
+Follow this nifty yogic exercise to practice relaxing your jaw: Clench your jaw as tightly as possible for a few seconds (not so hard that you break a tooth), then allow your jaw to fall naturally open.
 Press your hand underneath your chin to provide gentle resistance as you open your jaw, then relax your jaw again.
 Next, move your jaw to the right, then relax.
 Move your jaw to the left, then relax.
 Finally, clench your jaw as tightly as possible, then relax your jaw muscles completely.